cppcooper/MagickaReserve/README.md

 The sample project comes with configuration out-of-the-box for doing Papyrus development in Visual Studio Code.
 Doing so requires that the Skyrim vanilla script sources, and the SKSE sources, are available.
 Therefore, you should load your project for C++ development in Visual Studio first, and wait until the CMake configuration has completed, before doing Papyrus development.
-The Vcpkg repository from the Skyrim NG project includes Vcpkg ports that automatically extract the necessary Papyrus script sources as a part of the CMake configuration process.
+The Conan repository from the Skyrim NG project includes Vcpkg ports that automatically extract the necessary Papyrus script sources as a part of the CMake configuration process.

 One the CMake configuration is done, in Visual Studio Code go to `File -> Open Workspace From File...` and find the